 In addition to University Requirements:

-- 64 units in an associate degree transfer block (students with an A.A.S from an Arizona community college may transfer up to 75 units)
+- 64 units in an associate degree transfer block (If you have been awarded an AAS degree from an accredited Arizona community college, NAU will accept up to 75 transfer units)

 - 27 units of Justice Studies Specialization Requirements

 - Up to 9 units of specialization prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy specialization requirements.

 - Elective courses, if needed, to reach an overall total of at least 120 units

 Please note that students may be able to use some courses to meet more than one requirement.
 Contact your advisor for details.